uiuc-arc/AQUA/README.md

 where the first row (`[0, 1]`) stores the Interval Cube (for values of the random variable A), and the second row (`[2.5E-1, 7.5E-1]`) stores the Density Cube (for the correponding probability).

+The above discrete program is to exemplify AQUA usage.
+Generally, AQUA may not run on discrete programs.
+There will be no guarantee of the analysis error and the adaptive algorithm may not terminate.

 ## Citation